perfectsense/brightspot-tutorial/README.md

 docker/down
 ```

-`initialize` destroys any existing containers along with their data and then creates them new.
+`initialize` destroys any existing containers by the same name along with their data and then creates them new.

 `deploy` compiles the Gradle project, deploys the WAR file, restarts the tomcat container and tails the logs.